Travel Industry Outlook for CFOs

 THE COST OF TRAVEL

-Global hotel rates will rise in 2020 by an estimated 1.3 percent¹ and global airfares are expected to rise by 1.2 percent², according to Business Travel News.
+Global hotel rates will rise by an estimated 1.3 percent¹ and global airfares are expected to rise by 1.2 percent², according to Business Travel News.
 In North America, the increase in airfare cost will be closer to 2.3 percent while lodging will likely increase by about 2.2 percent³.

 While these growth rates are smaller than previous years, it is still vital for small to medium-sized companies to adequately prepare for these increases within their budgets.

 There are a few factors that are likely to contribute to airfare increase.

 .
 International crude oil disputes - whether nestled in the midst of trade disputes or because of geopolitical unrest in oil-rich regions - have historically led to disruptions in oil ﬂow.
 These disruptions almost always cause a predictable increase in jet fuel costs and that increase is passed onto the airline customer.
 Recent unrest in Saudi Arabia that took their oil production oﬄine for a period, caused a signiﬁcant drop in airline stock prices, as jet fuel prices surged.
 Oil price ﬂuctuations will impact each major carrier in different ways⁴ - and it’s important for SMBs to understand if their preferred airline will be victim to these ebbs and ﬂows come 2020.Interested in learning about how airlines hedge against oil costs?
 Head over to to learn more.